Interface IDbCommandInterceptor

 This method is still called if an interceptor suppressed execution of a command in NonQueryExecutingAsync(DbCommand, CommandEventData, InterceptionResult<int>, CancellationToken).

-is the result returned by NonQueryExecutingAsync(DbCommand, CommandEventData, InterceptionResult<int>, CancellationToken).
+In this case, result is the result returned by NonQueryExecutingAsync(DbCommand, CommandEventData, InterceptionResult<int>, CancellationToken).

 ValueTask<int> NonQueryExecutedAsync(DbCommand command, CommandExecutedEventData eventData, int result, CancellationToken cancellationToken = default)